inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 <br>
 <br>

-`THE REF() MACRO`
+`THE REF( ) MACRO`
 - Macro references the underlying tables and views in the data warehouse created from dbt models or seeds
-- ref() is, under the hood, actually doing two important things.
-First, it is interpolating the schema into your model file to allow you to change your deployment schema via configuration.
-Second, it is using these references between models to automatically build the dependency graph.
-This will enable dbt to deploy models in the correct order when using dbt run.
+- Under the hood ref( ) is doing two important things.
+    1. Interpolates the schema into your model file to allow you to change your deployment schema via configuration.
+    2. Uses these references between models to automatically build the dependency graph enabling dbt to deploy models in the correct order when using dbt run.
 [Source](https://docs.getdbt.com/reference/dbt-jinja-functions/ref)
 <br>
 <br>